shawcalvin-personal/startup/conflictTest.md

 Adding some changes from the dev environment.

-Adding some changes from the GitHub console.
+Changing this line from the web console - Adding some changes from the GitHub console.